Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

         }
     }

-There are also summoning effects, but those will be covered separately.
+There are also summoning effects, documented further down in this file.

 _Note that `withPriority` only applies to the `whilePresent` trigger and should be omitted for other triggers._